ygemici/osz/docs/services.md

 -----

 Service that mixes several audio channels into a single stream.
 You can disable audio as a whole with the boot parameter `sound=false`.
+When disabled, the same service can be provided by an alternative non-system service.

 Typical functions: speak(), setvolume().